eltigredc/my-best-app/README.md

-# Hey thats the reame file of my first app
+# Hey thats the readme file of my first app